 What Is the Value of My Car Accident Claim?

 The value of your claim will depend on your damages.
-Serious, permanent injuries are worth more compensation, for example, because they are more expensive to treat and manage long-term.
+Serious, permanent injuries generally merit more compensation, for example, because they are more expensive to treat and manage long-term.
 Other factors that can affect your case’s value include:

 The smaller your claim is, the more likely it is to settle quickly.
 Insurance companies try to minimize liability.
 These organizations rarely pay out large claims without a fight.
-Smaller claims, however, may cause less of a challenge.
-An insurer may pay out smaller claims faster in an attempt to reduce legal fees.
+More minor claims, however, may cause less of a challenge.
+An insurer may pay out smaller claims faster to reduce legal fees.